OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 ..
     Sect<16.8>

-OpenDDS implements the XTypes specification version 1.3 at the Basic Conformance level, with a partial implementation of the Dynamic Language Binding (supported features of which are described in section :ref:`xtypes--dynamic-language-binding-1`).
+OpenDDS implements the XTypes specification version 1.3 at the Basic Conformance level, with a partial implementation of the Dynamic Language Binding (supported features of which are described in :ref:`xtypes--dynamic-language-binding-1`).
 Specific unimplemented features listed below.
 The two optional profiles, XTypes 1.1 Interoperability (XCDR1) and XML, are not implemented.